Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-integration-storage-queue/storage-queue-integration/README.md

-# Spring Cloud Azure Storage Queue Integration Code Sample shared library for Java
+# Using Spring Integration for Azure Storage Queue

 This code sample demonstrates how to use Spring Integration for Azure Storage Queue.